 What the authors most want is for people living with dementia to be able to communicate more effectively, to have more choices and to enjoy themselves, their friends and the world more as a result.
 They – and we – deserve it.

-If you are interested in fuller, more technical versions of the toolkit, these are available in the Social Carers and Health & Care Professionals sections of the website.
+If you are interested in fuller, more technical versions of the toolkit, these are available at http://www.demtalk.org.uk/ under the section heading Social Carers and Health & Care Professionals.
 These fuller versions discuss the theoretical background to the toolkit in more depth, and offer advice which is generally more detailed and more specifically aimed at care and health professionals.

 The nine sections in the remainder of the toolkit are: